Meaning Of "Manic"

-Bipolar disorder, once called “manic depression,” is often characterized as a disorder of extremes with mood swings between intense highs and lows.
+Bipolar disorder, once called “manic depression,” is often characterized as a disorder, meaning extremes with mood swings between intense highs (mania) and lows (depression).
 Although many people understand that bipolar disorder can cause a person to fluctuate between these two states, fewer are aware of what the symptoms of each can look like.

 One of the most common symptoms of bipolar disorder is the presence of mania.
 Learning to identify and understand mania may help you pinpoint signs of it in yourself or others so that you can take the next steps to get help.